filecoin-project/lotus/documentation/en/architecture/architecture.md

 We already have the full state, since we calculated it during the sync process.

-FIXME (aayush) I don't fuilly understand the next 2 paragraphs, but it seems important.
+FIXME (aayush) I don't fully understand the next 2 paragraphs, but it seems important.
 Confirm and polish.
 Relevant issue in IPFS: https://github.com/ipfs/ipfs-docs/issues/264

 It is important to note at this point that similar to the IPFS architecture of addressing by content and not by location/address (FIXME: check and link to IPFS docs) the "actual" chain stored in the node repo is *relative* to which CID we look for.
 We always have stored a series of Filecoin blocks pointing to other blocks, each a potential chain in itself by following its parent's reference, and its parent's parent, and so on up to the genesis block.
 (FIXME: We need a diagram here, one of the Filecoin blog entries might have something similar to what we are describing here.)
 It only depends on *where* (location) do we start to look for.
 The *only* address/location reference we hold of the chain, a relative reference, is the `heaviest` pointer.
 This is reflected by the fact that we don't store it in the `Blockstore` by a fixed, *absolute*, CID that reflects its contents, as this will change each time we sync to a new head (FIXME: link to the immutability IPFS doc that I need to write).